-Hydronic heat means to heat with liquid.
-Operating similar to a thermos, the Aqua-Hot system holds water, heats it with liquid and keeps it hot for hours.
+Hydronic heat means heating with liquid.
+Operating similar to a thermos, the Aqua-Hot RV heating system holds water, heats it with liquid and keeps it hot for hours.
 This innovative heating method combines a water heater and furnace into one element, making it easier than ever to tackle the harsh weather conditions of winter camping, or merely take the chill off an early summer morning.
-The Aqua-Hot system is capable of handling all the coach’s heating needs out of one box, including bay heating.
+The Aqua-Hot heating system is capable of handling all the coach’s heating needs out of one box, including bay heating.

 Maintaining the temperature of the solution can be achieved by two separate heat sources — the diesel burner or the electric heating element.
 When initially running the system, the diesel burner will heat in 10-20 minutes.
 On start-up, the electric heating element takes about two hours to heat.

 Due to its efficiency, the diesel burner is the main heating source of the Aqua-Hot system.
 A thermostatic switch, set to cycle on and off according to an internal thermostat, controls the diesel burner.
 The amount of diesel used by the Aqua-Hot system is one to three gallons in a twenty-four hour period.
 However, a properly operating RV heating system will not continuously burn for that long.

 A factory-set internal thermostat controls the electric heating element.
 Electrical power is about one-tenth the heating capability of the diesel burner and can be used in moderate temperatures when there is a low demand for domestic hot water.
 Both the diesel burner and the electric heating element can be used at the same time for automatic convenience.